keeeal/keeeal.github.io/_posts/2019-12-28-procedurally-generating-puzzles-with-openscad-and-python.md

 ### 3D-printing

-Each generated piece prints flat and without much hassle.
+Each generated piece prints flat and without supports or a raft.

 ![puzzle-cube-007](/img/puzzle-cube-008.png)

+I experimented with 3×3×3, 4×4×4 and 5×5×5 cubes.
+4×4×4 seems to be the sweet spot in difficulty, with smaller sides causing puzzles to have multiple solutions and larger sides making the solution too obvious.

 ![puzzle-cube-007](/img/puzzle-cube-009.png)